jalleng/resume/resume.md

 **PROFILE**

 I am a software developer whose main focus is full-stack JavaScript.
-In seven years of running my own business I never lost a customer.
+In eight years of running my own business I never lost a customer.
 My goal is to integrate my past management, operations, and logistics experience with my knowledge of software development.

 **TECHNICAL SKILLS**